gianordoli/web_js_fall_2015/lessons/01_js_basics.md

 * Interactive Data Visualization for the Web, [Chapter 3: Technology Fundamentals](http://chimera.labs.oreilly.com/books/1230000000345/ch03.html)

 A full list of resources can be found [here](https://docs.google.com/spreadsheets/d/1Of_llTTAOZ_o8CGmiXSZnMmZBthQvxQiC34YWId9IJs/edit?usp=sharing).

+---

+### Homework

+Create a word-count app.
+It must receive any text input through the console and return a list of words and their counts.
+**Bonus:** make it interact with an API.
+**Super:** implement a more complex text analysis, like [TF-IDF](http://shiffman.net/teaching/a2z/analysis/#tfidf).